 If you’re planning a weekend in Lake County, California, I’m sure your plans already involve Clear Lake — believed by many geologists to be the oldest lake in North America.
 Northern California’s Clear Lake is famous for bass fishing, and Nick and I made our first trip there in 2019 when I surprised him with a fishing trip for his birthday.
-But there’s actually quite a bit more to do in the region beyond fishing, and given it’s rural location and plethora of outdoor adventures, it’s the perfect spot for a socially distanced vacation.
+But there’s actually quite a bit more to do in the region beyond fishing.

 Clear Lake is known for having some of the best bass fishing in the world and regularly hosts tournaments where records are broken for the biggest catch.
 A weekend in Lake County wouldn’t be complete without trying your hand at catching some fish.